Historiography of the Christianization of the Roman Empire: Theodosius I

 The law of 8 November 392 has been described by some as the universal ban on paganism that made Christianity the official religion of the empire.
 The law was addressed only to Rufinus in the East, it makes no mention of Christianity, and it focuses on practices of private domestic sacrifice: the lares, the penates and the genius.
 The lares is the god who takes care of the home, write archaeologists Konstantinos Bilias and Francesca Grigolo.
 The genius was fixed on a person, usually the head of the household.
 The penates were the divinities who provided and guarded the food and possessions of the household.
 Sacrifice had largely ended by the time of Julian (361-363), a generation before the law of November 392 was issued, but these private, domestic, sometimes daily, sacrifices were thought to have "slipped out from under public control".
 Sozomen, the Constantinopolitan lawyer, wrote a history of the church around 443 where he evaluates the law of 8 November 392 as having had only minor significance at the time it was issued.

 Historical and literary sources, excepting the laws themselves, do not support the view that Theodosius created an environment of intolerance and persecution of pagans.
 During the reign of Theodosius, pagans were continuously appointed to prominent positions, and pagan aristocrats remained in high offices.
 During his first official tour of Italy (389–391), the emperor won over the influential pagan lobby in the Roman Senate by appointing its foremost members to important administrative posts.
 Theodosius also nominated the last pair of pagan consuls in Roman history (Tatianus and Symmachus) in 391.
 Theodosius allowed pagan practices – that did not involve sacrifice – to be performed publicly and temples to remain open.

-He also voiced his support for the preservation of temple buildings, but failed to prevent the damaging of several holy sites in the eastern provinces which most scholars believe was sponsored by Cynegius, Theodosius' praetorian prefect.
+He also voiced his support for the preservation of temple buildings, but failed to prevent the damage of several holy sites in the eastern provinces, which most scholars believe was sponsored by Cynegius, Theodosius' praetorian prefect.
 Some scholars have held Theodosius responsible for his prefect's behavior.
 Following Cynegius' death in 388, Theodosius replaced him with a moderate pagan who subsequently moved to protect the temples.
 There is no evidence of any desire on the part of the emperor to institute a systematic destruction of temples anywhere in the Theodosian Code, and no evidence in the archaeological record that extensive temple destruction took place.